benbyford/ai-ethics-framework/Issues.md

 - ### Product alignment / intentions

-  - Does the service meet a meaningful human need, address an injustice, or create a positive change in behaviour?
+  - Does the service meet a meaningful human need, address an injustice, or create a **positive** change in behaviour?

 - ### Diversity

   - Is the team a reflection of values and cultures found in your market and anyone else orthoganal to your service?

+- ### Business Values

+  - What values are you promoting that will inform decision making during the project lifecycle?

 - ### Organisational culture / ethos